Lucia A. Reisch

-Lucia A. Reisch is a German behavioural economist and social scientist by training and the El-Erian Professor of Behavioural Economics and Policy at the University of Cambridge since September 2021.
-Since April 2022 the Professorship is located at the Cambridge Judge Business School.
-She is a Professorial Fellow and the Deputy Dean of Queens’ College, Cambridge.
+Lucia A. Reisch (born 7 September 1964) is a German behavioural economist and social scientist by training and the inaugural El-Erian Professor of Behavioural Economics and Policy at the University of Cambridge since September 2021.
+Since April 2022 this Chair has been based at the Cambridge Judge Business School.
+Reisch is a Professorial Fellow and the Deputy Dean of Queens’ College, Cambridge.

 Before joining Cambridge, Reisch was a professor at Copenhagen Business School.
-She also holds an honorary Leibniz Professorship from Leibniz Institute for Prevention Research in Bremen.
+She also holds an honorary Leibniz Professorship from Leibniz Institute for Prevention Research in Bremen, and is a Fellow of the Royal Economic Society.

 Early life and education

 After having studied economics and social science at the University of Hohenheim (with semesters at UCLA), Reisch graduated in 1988.
 In 1994 she received her doctorate in economics also from the University of Hohenheim.

 Career

 Reisch has served as a lecturer at the University of Hohenheim, Technical University of Munich and gave guest lectures at the University of St Gallen (CH) and University of Aarhus / Aarhus School of Business.
 From September 2021 Reisch held the El-Erian Professor of Behavioural Economics and Policy at the University of Cambridge.
 In this role she is responsible for building and leading the new El-Erian Institute, situated within the Cambridge Judge Business School as of April 2022.
 Previously she held a full professorship at the Copenhagen Business School, Department of Management, Society and Communication, CBS Sustainability.
 At CBS she founded the Consumer and Behavioral Insights Group (CBIG).

 Her research focus is behavioural economics and policy, consumer research, sustainable development, and consumer policy.
 She was previously the Editor in Chief of the Journal of Consumer Policy.
 Based on her scientific reputation she was elected to become one of the 400 lifelong members of Germany's Academy of Science and Engineering (Acatech).
 In addition to her professorship at the University of Cambridge she also holds a Leibniz Professorship at the Leibniz Institute for Prevention Research and Epidemiology - BIPS (Germany).

-Reisch is the leader and founder of the El-Erian Institute for Behavioural Economics and Policy at Cambridge Judge Business School, which researches human behaviour and decision-making to inform public policy and address social challenges.
+Reisch is the inaugural director and founder of the El-Erian Institute for Behavioural Economics and Policy at Cambridge Judge Business School, which researches human behaviour and decision-making to inform public policy and address social challenges.